2. Significant Accounting Policies

 Fair Value of Financial Instruments

-For financial instruments consisting of cash and cash equivalents, accounts payable, accrued expenses, and other current liabilities, the carrying amounts are reasonable estimates of fair value due to their relatively short maturities.
+For financial instruments consisting of cash and cash equivalents, accounts payable, accrued expenses, other current liabilities and bank loans, the carrying amounts are reasonable estimates of fair value due to their relatively short maturities.

 The Company adopted ASC 820, Fair Value Measurements and Disclosures, as amended, which addresses the measurement of the fair value of financial assets and financial liabilities.
 Under this standard, fair value is defined as the price that would be received to sell an asset or paid to transfer a liability (i.e., the “exit price”) in an orderly transaction between market participants at the measurement date.

 The standard establishes a hierarchy for inputs used in measuring fair value that maximizes the use of observable inputs and minimizes the use of unobservable inputs by requiring that the most observable inputs be used when available.
 Observable inputs reflect assumptions market participants would use in pricing an asset or liability based on market data obtained from independent sources.
 Unobservable inputs reflect a reporting entity’s pricing an asset or liability developed based on the best information available under the circumstances.
 The fair value hierarchy consists of the following three levels:

 Level 1 - instrument valuations are obtained from real-time quotes for transactions in active exchange markets involving identical assets.